 Easily the best expression of the dish that I’ve ever had.
 Somehow the flavor from the crust penetrates all the way into the center of the meat.
 Sauces aren’t needed, despite there being a little bit of jus on the plate already, but it comes with shaved horseradish on top (if you so desire), and a duo of horseradish cream sauce and dijon mustard on the side.
 All served table side from a fancy rolling cart with hinged cloche.

 If you can manage to get a table here, you must order the prime rib.
 It is their sole purpose for existence.
 The real dilemma comes in the form of which version to order: King Cut (bone-in, pictured above), Queen Cut (boneless, and a little smaller), or English Cut (thinly sliced).
-Royal genders of our European cousins aside, you won’t be disappointed with whatever cut you choose.
+Gendered royalty and our European cousins aside, you won’t be disappointed with whatever cut you choose.

 An absolute classic.
 It’s big, it’s beautiful, and it’s delicious.
 This and the mutton chop are the two items that put Keens on the map and set their place in stone among the best steakhouses in the world.
 If you haven’t been here yet, you’re missing out.
 Plus I love that they use beef from Strassburger Steaks.
 Good people and fine quality products.